 A second foundational requirement for membership of the SF is that you see the value of giving yourself in friendship and support of other brothers.
 By meeting together regularly, being in close contact, enjoying fellowship, stimulation and prayer, we aim to build solid friendships that will be an aid to us in ministry.
 We learn most from those we trust and love in the Lord.
 We receive counsel, and even rebuke and correction, most profitably from those who we know are on our side.

-To have your name added to the database, please contact the Chairman or Coordinator.
+To have your name added to the database, please contact the chairman or administrator.